TRADITIONAL BEEKEEPING: PAST, PRESENT & FUTURE

 LABORATORY OF BIOGEOGRAPHY & ECOLOGY, UNIVERSITY OF THE AEGEAN

 The tradition of beekeeping in Greece is immense and should not fade into oblivion.
-Traditional methods of beekeeping practice, including the method with movable-comb hives, may not meet modern needs; however, they can help the beekeepers redefine their relationship with the bees, and acquire knowledge to combat the effects of the climate crisis on the biology of beehives and on the reduced production of bee products.
-The maintenance of a visitable apiary with traditional hives can also be instrumental in disseminating the history and culture of each region to attract people of all ages and races, providing an alternative source of income.
+Traditional methods of beekeeping practice, including the method with movable-comb hives, may not meet modern needs; however, they can help beekeepers redefine their relationship with the bees, and gain stimuli and knowledge to combat the effects of the climate crisis on bee biology and the reduction of bee product yields.

 We urge beekeepers to revive traditional beekeeping methods in every corner of Greece, utilising the knowledge and memories of the old masters of beekeeping and life.
-As philosopher Santayana once said, "a people that forgets its history is unarmed in the face of the challenges of the present and the future".
+As philosopher Santayana once said, "a people who forget their history are defenseless in the face of the present and future challenges.

 DR. SOFIA GOUNARI